Kento Momota: 2020

 Momota began the 2020 season as the men's singles world number 1.
-He competed at the Malaysia Masters as the first seed, defeating Indian's Kashyap Parupalli and H. S. Prannoy in the first and second round in straight games, later beating Huang Yuxiang in the quarter-finals in three games.
+He competed at the Malaysia Masters as the first seed, defeating Indian's Parupalli Kashyap and Prannoy H. S. in the first and second round in straight games, later beating Huang Yuxiang in the quarter-finals in three games.
 In the semi-final, he dashed the host nation's hopes by defeating Lee Zii Jia 21–10, 21–19.
 Despite not being at his physical best, Momota pulled off a good performance to beat the 2017 World Champion Viktor Axelsen of Denmark 24–22, 21–11 in the final.
 He extended his head-to-head record over Axelsen to 14–1.
 After winning the Malaysia Masters, Momota was involved in a serious highway accident while en route to the airport; the driver of the vehicle was killed.
 He was initially reported to have suffered a broken nose and injuries to his lips and face.
 However, the Nippon Badminton Association later confirmed that he did not sustain any bone fractures.

 2021

-In January, Momota tested positive for COVID-19 prior to travelling to Bangkok.
-As a result, the entire Japanese team withdrew from the three tournaments scheduled to occur that month in Thailand: the Yonex Thailand Open, Toyota Thailand Open, and World Tour Finals.
-In March, Momota made a comeback to international competition from injury at the All England Open.
-Seeded first, he was beaten by Lee Zii Jia of Malaysia in the quarter-finals in straight games.

-During 2020 Summer Olympics, again playing as the top seed, Momota was knocked out in the group stage after losing to the unseeded South Korean Heo Kwang-hee.
-In September–October, Momota, alongside the Japanese team, competed at the Sudirman Cup in Vantaa, Finland.
-He helped the team reach the final, but Japan was defeated by China 1–3.
-At the Thomas Cup in Aarhus, Denmark, Momota alongside Japanese team, won the bronze medal.
-The team was defeated by China in the semi-finals with a score of 1–3.

-In October, he took part in the Denmark Open and finished in 2nd place to Viktor Axelsen in three games (22–20, 18–21, 12–21), in a match lasting an hour and thirty-three minutes.

-In November, Momota won his first title since his injury, the Indonesia Masters, defeating Anders Antonsen in straight games (21–17, 21–11) in a seemingly one-sided final.
+Momota's 2021 season began with a positive COVID-19 test in January, forcing the Japanese national team to withdraw from three tournaments in Thailand.
+He returned to international competition in March at the All England Open, advancing to the quarter-finals before losing to Lee Zii Jia.
+Competing on home soil at the postponed 2020 Summer Olympics, top-seeded Momota suffered an upset group-stage elimination by South Korea's Heo Kwang-hee.
+In team competitions, he helped Japan secure silver at the Sudirman Cup and bronze at the Thomas Cup.
+Returning to the BWF World Tour, Momota reached the finals of the Denmark Open, where he lost a 90-minute match to Viktor Axelsen.
+In November, he claimed his first title since his 2020 accident by defeating Anders Antonsen at the Indonesia Masters.